 Harm minimisation is key

 But it is the lack of communication about the strategy as a whole that is of particular concern.
 Ben Youdan.
-He lacks the big picture, especially when news of the "cigarette ban in New Zealand" is spreading around the world.
+He misses the big picture, especially when news of the “cigarette ban in New Zealand” spreads around the world.

-"I think we should be very open when we talk about the reasons behind New Zealand's success in tackling smoking.
-We need to emphasise the real reasons.
+“I think we should be very open when we talk about the reasons behind New Zealand's smoking success.
+We need to highlight the real reasons.
 That is, tough legislation on cigarettes combined with harm minimisation.
-That's what made these measures possible.
-Otherwise, there is a great risk that other countries will follow suit, without understanding the background, and then things can get really bad," says Mr Higgins.
+That is what has made these measures possible.
+Otherwise, there is a risk that other countries will follow suit, without understanding the background, and things could get really bad.”
 Ben Youdan.

 The ban impossible without alternatives